What Is Resource Planning?

 3. Manage Resources

-At this point, you need to define the roles and responsibilities of your team, who is doing what.
+At this point, you need to define the roles and responsibilities of your team and who is doing what.
 Subcontractors’ roles also need to be defined.
-If you’re using tools and equipment that is being rented for the project, then you must make sure they’re returned in a condition that meets the requirements of the contract.
+If you’re using tools and equipment that are being rented for the project, then you must make sure they’re returned in a condition that meets the requirements of the contract.
 Any facilities must be maintained, too.

 There will be issues, of course, and when they occur you have to identify, define, investigate and analyze, solve and then review.